RafaelBruni/smoothlife-1/README.md

 - The idea is to have an online smoothies ordering site, with two possibilities:
 </p>
 <div>
-		<ul>To create your own smoothies with a multiple choice of ingredients, for exemple 2 vegetables, 2 fruits.</ul>
+		<ul>1.
+To create your own smoothies with a multiple choice of ingredients, for exemple 2 vegetables, 2 fruits.</ul>
-		<ul>To choose from from predefined smoothies.</ul>
+		<ul>2.
+To choose from from predefined smoothies.</ul>
 </div>
 <p>- The realisation must be complet as possible, inventory management, order mechanism and reception smoothies, aso.</p>